Search site

-With this in mind, please note the following list of things that will get your posts deleted and possibly get you banned from commenting.
-Where reasonable I will give warnings to violators before deleting posts and/or banning people.
+Having said that, a very small minority do seem determined not to get what I’m asking for here.
+With that in mind, please note the following list of things that may get your posts deleted and possibly get you banned from commenting.

 Excessive Profanities

-I realize that sometimes only a well placed F word will express how you really feel – just don’t go overboard.
-Where I consider profanities to be gratuitous or excessive, or where the noise to signal ratio is too high, I will delete posts.
+I realize that sometimes only a well placed F word will express how you really feel – just don’t go overboard please.
+Where I consider profanities to be gratuitous or really excessive, or where the noise to signal ratio is too high, I may delete posts.

 Off Topic